Mohamed-js/Capstone-Project-1/README.md

 # Capstone Project 1

-> Capstone project ..
-Finishing the first module.
+> Capstone project - Finishing the first module.
+This project is a simulation of schools' directory but with another content(a housing one).
+I have used industry tools in building this site that is composed of 3 different pages, the main page, the search results page, and the property information page.

 ![screenshot](./shot1.png)
 ![screenshot](./shot2.png)